-The International Shark Attack File for 2018 reports on teh investigation of 130 alleged shark-human interactions.
+The International Shark Attack File for 2018 reports on the investigation of 130 alleged shark-human interactions.

 The study classifies shark attacks as either “unprovoked attacks” or provoked attacks”